What A Voice Actor Needs to Learn

 7. An engaging sense of humor/ personality can’t hurt.

 How to get this?
 Work with other performers, improv, stand up, stage experience.
-Lots of time in front of a live audience.
+Lots of time in front of a live audience or in a live performance situation.

 8. A confident grasp of story telling in its many popular commercial forms: commercials, plays, television, film, literature will always serve you well.